GabeKlavans/GabeKlavans.github.io/_posts/2019-8-20-Bash-My-Head-Against-A-Wall.md

 ![I'm in](https://thumbs.gfycat.com/LightheartedObviousBlowfish-size_restricted.gif)
 *I'm in*.

 Well I was *not* in.
 There was no `.ssh` folder in my user's home directory.
 Odd.
 Creating an `authorized_keys` file didn't work.
 Using the `find` command I found the `authorized_keys` file, except it was a directory and it was in `/etc/ssh`.
-Turns out this is where config for key auth is, and the admin moved all the keys into an `authorized_keys` folder, each user having their own key file in the folder, changed the configured logic for searching for keys (specifically, to `/etc/ssh/authorized_keys/%u`, which was pretty cool) and just *forgot* about it.
+Turns out this is where config for key auth is.
+The admin moved all the keys into an `authorized_keys` folder, gave each user their own key file in the folder, changed the logic in `sshd_config` for searching for keys (specifically, to `/etc/ssh/authorized_keys/%u`, which was pretty cool) and just *forgot* about it.
 No sweat though, I learned a lot about key auth.
 Putting my key in my respective user file allowed me to be
 ![I'm actually in](https://thumbs.gfycat.com/LightheartedObviousBlowfish-size_restricted.gif)
 *actually in*.